Computational and Single-Cell Epigenomics

 Group Leader Computational and Single-Cell Epigenomics

-We work on computational solutions for investigating alterations in the epigenomic pattern related to cancer, with a special focus on chances to the DNA methylation pattern.
+We work on computational solutions for investigating alterations in the epigenomic pattern related to cancer, with a special focus on changes to the DNA methylation pattern.
 Additionally, we leverage single-cell DNA methylation technologies to investigate methylation changes in rare cell populations.

 People